Chriz42/modsec_help/README.md

 **Open features**
 - add real xml and json support
 	- atm only the single characters are added
-- read and print with input output files from cmd
 - Add logging
 - write  getting started with modsec learning mode guide
 - add automate testing with request to the  locationmatches with docker